Vyral/base-template/_posts/2019-01-31-how-has-the-clarksville-market-changed-in-2019.md

 The area of the market that’s really hot is the $100,000 to $180,000 price range, which only has 53 homes on the market.
 That’s just one month worth of inventory. **This is a great price range to be in if you’re a home seller or investor.** The $140,000 to $180,000 is even stronger than that.

 In the $240,000 to $300,000 price range, things are starting to slow down a bit.
-Inventory in that price range is about five months, and anything over $300,000 is technically in a buyer’s market. **If you’re in one of these price ranges, your home’s condition is important, as is meeting the price that the market sets.**
+The price range has five months' worth of inventory, and each range above $300,000 is technically in a buyer's market. **If you’re in one of these price ranges, your home’s condition is important, as is meeting the price that the market sets.**

 If you have any questions about the real estate market or real estate in general, don’t hesitate to give me a call or send me an email today.
 I look forward to hearing from you soon.